Compiling and Installing Custom PHP Modules in ServBay

 and pdo_sqlsrv

-modules are official PHP extensions for connecting to and working with Microsoft SQL Server.
-They depend on the Microsoft ODBC driver.
-If you need SQL Server connectivity in your PHP environment, you’ll need to compile and install these modules.
-Here’s how to do it in ServBay:
+modules are official PHP extensions for connecting to and using Microsoft SQL Server databases.
+They require the Microsoft ODBC driver.
+To connect PHP in ServBay to SQL Server, you’ll need to compile/install these modules as follows:

 Note: Critical Prerequisites